|Nutrition Facts (per serving)|

 - 1 teaspoon ground turmeric

-- Prepare the jars and lids.
 Fill a boiling water canner with water.
 Add the jars and bring to a boil.
-Reduce heat to maintain a low simmer to keep the jars hot.
+This will take approximately 20 to 25 minutes.
+Reduce the heat to maintain a low simmer to keep the jars hot.

-- In a large stainless steel or enamel-lined Dutch oven, combine the corn, onions, bell peppers, hot peppers, vinegar, sugar, salt, mustard, celery seed, and turmeric.
-Bring to a boil over medium-high heat.
+In a large, stainless steel pot or enamel-lined Dutch oven, combine the corn, diced cucumber, onions, bell peppers, hot peppers, vinegar, sugar, salt, mustard, celery seed, and turmeric.
+Bring the vegetables to a boil over medium-high heat.
 Reduce the heat to low and simmer for 15 minutes.

-- Spoon the relish into the hot jars, leaving 1/2-inch headspace.
+Spoon the relish into the hot jars, leaving 1/2-inch headspace.
 Wipe rims and jar threads with a damp kitchen towel or paper towel.
-Using a jar lid magnet or tongs, fit the jars with the lids.
-Screw the bands on the jars just to a fingertip tightness.
+Using a jar lid magnet or tongs, place the lids on the jars.
+Screw on the bands just to fingertip tightness.